-THE ABOVE INSTAGRAM POST (1/14/20) reveals why I haven't been blogging.
-I've written a number of books for corporations and a couple for myself, plus editing a few more, but I've never written a novel.
-About 10 years ago I started to think seriously about doing so with a screenplay I was researching.
-The traveling I was doing in a bid to research the story, provided fodder that turned out to be much more interesting as a novel.
-For the movie script I was limited by time and words, and the true historical story just got better the more I traveled and the more I researched related material and characters.
+THE SIX STEPS IN MY INSTAGRAM POST ABOVE reveals why I haven't been blogging recently.
+I've written or edited a number of books in my career but I had never written a novel.
+In 2014, after several drafts of a WCH screenplay I started to think seriously about ditching the screenplay and writing the novel.
+The research travel I was doing in a bid to improve the screenplay provided fodder that turned out to be much more interesting as a novel.
+For the movie script I was limited by time and words; and the actual historical events became more interesting the more I traveled and got to know the real-life characters.
 (The genealogical sites like Ancestry.com and Geni.com were very helpful).

 I JOKE that when I have money I make a movie, and when I don't I write or edit a book.
-We're still trying to make a couple of movies.
-While I wait for one screenplay to gain some traction in L.A. (there are things a-foot) and while I wait for the last book to be printed in mass in China, and while the H U G E sailboat refit project is under winter wraps until late March....I dug out the novel effort, last worked on in 2013.
-Altogether, I've worked on it over 10 years of research, plotting, and writing.
-And every time I pick it up again, there's more juicy information or ideas to include.
+While I wait for one screenplay to gain some traction in L.A. (there are things a-foot) and while I wait for the last book to be printed in mass in China, and while the H U G E sailboat refit project is under winter wraps until late March....I dug out the novel effort, last worked on in 2013–2014.
+Every time I pick it up again, there's were more significant plot points to include.

-THE ABOVE 6 POINTS are obviously an oversimplification.
-One of the unlisted things in writing any story, that I always recommend to story clients, is to read lots of material like that which you're trying to write.
-In that stead, and for his novel project, Pam and I just finished reading out loud to each other Ken Follett's PILLARS OF THE EARTH.
+ONE OF THE IRONIC "OBSTACLES" to completing long projects, and which I always recommend it to story clients, is to read lots of material similar to what you're trying to write.
+In that stead, and for his novel project, Pam and I just finished reading aloud to each other Ken Follett's Pillars of the Earth.
 It was a great read.
 I felt myself getting emotionally involved with the characters, and even got a mild case of vertigo one night.
 None of that happens when I watch a movie.
-Movies are over so quickly.
+Movies are over toooo quickly.
 But Pillars, due to its length (about 400K words) can last for weeks on end, two hours every night.
-Reading and hearing Follett's cadence for words will help when I start revising and reading out loud my own work.
+I was sure reading and hearing Follett's cadence for words would help when I start revising and reading out loud my own work.
 (Update 2023 - Follett had an effective on me.
 The novel is finally done and released, and it's 372,000 words.
 Agh!
 Had to self-publish it under my distribution banner since no publisher would touch it.
-LOL! — LINKED HERE: The Wizard Clip Haunting: A True Early American Ghost Story.)
+LOL!)

-The image above is actually the carded plot of the novel I'm working on.
+The image above is actually the carded plot of the novel.
 I've actually written about 50K words of it, but stopped to revisit the plot and fully card it out.
 Here are the steps I've taken over the last few years, weeks, and days:

 1. Researched the historical events.
 There area a few short books and dozens of articles and references in history books of the period and event itself.